LEARN JAPANESE WITH PIMSLEUR

 Words with vague and contrary meanings

-This happens even with words we use in everyday life, but we never stop to think about it.
-In English this also happens when a person ends up offering something to us, and we say ok or thank you, sometimes the person is confused as to whether or not we are accepting.
+This happens even with words we use in our daily lives, but we never stop to think about it.
+In Portuguese, it also happens when a person ends up offering something to us, and we say it's all right or thank you, sometimes the person gets confused about whether we are accepting or not.
 The same thing happens in Japanese with the word daijoubu 大丈夫.

-The word daijoubu means being well, it is often used as a response after something bad happens.
-As with thank you can use it to reject something that is offered to you, say that it's okay and you don't need it.
+The word daijoubu means being fine; it is often used as a response after something bad happens.
+Just like thank you, you can use it to decline something being offered to you, saying that everything is fine and you don't need that.

-Something similar happens with the word ii "いい", in which case they can be an abbreviation of 2 different words, 良い which means good and いいえ which means no. Suppose you invite someone to do something and they respond sore wa ii - それはいい, you are more likely to think that she has accepted it, but it may happen that this いい mean no.
+Something similar happens with the word ii "いい", in this case, it can be an abbreviation of 2 different words, 良い which means good and いいえ which means no. Suppose you invite someone to do something and they respond sore wa ii - それはいい, it is more likely that you think they accepted, but it can happen that this いい means no.

-Another example that boggles the mind of any Japanese student is the phrase それ好きかも (sore suki kamo), some people end up using this phrase to say they like someone.
-The big problem is that the word かも means possibly, maybe, could or might.
-So does that mean he likes the person or doesn't?
+Another example that confuses the head of any Japanese student is the phrase それ好きかも (sore suki kamo), some people end up using this phrase to say that they like someone.
+The big problem is that the word かも means possibly, maybe, could, or can.
+So does this mean that they like the person or not?

-Another rather vague answer you might hear in Japanese is どっちでも (dotchidemo) which means anyone or whatever.
-It may seem like the person doesn't care about the conversation or doesn't really want something.
+Another quite vague response you might hear in Japanese is どっちでも (dotchidemo) which means either one or whatever.
+It may seem like the person doesn't care about the conversation or really doesn't want something.

 Vague japanese